-The school has an agreed PAN of 240 children for entry in Year 7.
+The school has an agreed admission number of 240 pupils for entry in Year 7.

 Places will be allocated to children who have an Education, Health and Care (EHC) plan that names the school as appropriate provision.

 If the school is not oversubscribed, all applicants will be offered a place.